What Does Exclusive in a Relationship Mean?

 A clear yes sounds like a choice.
 A clear no may hurt, but it gives you reality.
 A vague answer tells you the relationship is not ready for the level of emotional investment you may already be giving it.

-If you tend to overread warmth, pair this with new relationship anxiety.
 If you are deciding what your standards should be before you agree to more, read the bare minimum in a relationship.
+If this is a friendship turning into something harder to name, friends to lovers signs can help you separate comfort from romantic direction before you ask for exclusivity.

 Ask yourself: